Healthdirect Free Australian health advice you can count on.

 • It’s common for people to be very calm in the hours before they die.

-What is the physical process of dying?
+What is the process of dying?

-In most people who are dying, the body’s normal systems start to operate more slowly.
-The heart beats a little more slowly, or with a little less force, and so blood is moved around the body more slowly.
+The heart beats a little more slowly, or with a little less force.
+So, blood is moved around the body more slowly.
 This means the brain and the other organs receive less oxygen than they need, and do not function as well.

 What happens in the weeks before death?